Tecsmith/flying-horse-foot/README.md

 ### Adaptation

 The [Firmware/](Firmware) folder has an adaptation that will work with QMK compiling to a VIA binary.
-This can then used with VIA and a sideload JSON file, also provided.
+This can then used with VIA and a side-load JSON file, also provided.

-The included source is confirmed to be working - but only supporst the ANSI layout, and mapped to MacOS keyboard (WIN + ALT keys are swapped to OPT + COM).
+The included source is confirmed to be working - but only supports the ANSI layout, and mapped to MacOS keyboard (WIN + ALT keys are swapped to OPT + COM).

 ### Originals